Ihemail/vJunos_on_Proxmox/README.md

 -	Click the disk, then ‘Edit’.
 Change to ‘VirtIO/Block’ and then click ‘Add’.
 -	Go to Options and change the boot order so the new disk is the first boot option.

-Set the qemu args properly as below once the VMs are created from UI:
+Set the qemu args properly as below, once the VMs are created from UI:
 -	get the VM id for the vJuons VM and edit respective VM config file located at: ‘/etc/pve/qemu-server/\<vmid\>.conf’
 - 	add the specific qemu args at ‘/etc/pve/qemu-server/\<vmid\>.conf’ as below: for vjunos-switch add below line at the staring of the file: